JanRucinski/Inteligent-Data-Generator/README.md

 # Inteligent-Data-Generator

-The **Intelligent Data Generator** is a powerful tool designed to create realistic dummy data for populating databases.
+The **Intelligent Data Generator** is a tool designed to create dummy data for populating databases.
 It leverages the **Faker** library, supports custom scripts, and is configured via a JSON file.
-This tool is ideal for developers and testers who need to generate large volumes of data for testing, development, or demonstration purposes.
+This tool is meant for developers and testers who need to generate large volumes of data for testing, development, or demonstration purposes.

 ## Suggested Workflow:
 1. **Prepare an SQL file** containing `CREATE TABLE` statements for your database.